ahmedhghareeb/Data_Science/Homework_2.md

+# NOT DONE YET!!

-# Long trend dynamics in social media
+## Long trend dynamics in social media

 **Objective/Abstract: What is the paper about, and what was the goal of the paper?**